 To determine whether the message came from Dan (meaning, authentication) and to determine whether the message has not been modified (meaning, integrity), Thomas validates the digital signature.
 To do so, Thomas must obtain Dan's public key certificate.
 If Dan did not send his public key certificate as part of the message, Thomas would typically obtain Dan's public key certificate from an online repository (maintained by the CA or another party acting as the agent of the CA, or any other source even if unrelated to the CA).
-Thomas then validates that Dan's digital certificate (containing his public key) was signed by a recognised Certification Authority to ensure that the binding between the public key and Dan as represented in the certificate has not been altered.
+Thomas then validates that Dan's digital certificate (containing his public key) was signed by a recognised Certificate has not been altered.
 Next, Thomas extracts the public key from the certificate and uses that public key to transform the digital signature to reveal the original hash.
 Thomas then runs the message as received through the same hash function to create a hash of the received message.
 To verify the digital signature, Thomas compares these two hashes.
 If they match, then the digital signature validates and Thomas knows that the message came from Dan and it was not modified from the time the signature was made.
 If the hashes do not match, then Thomas knows that the message was either modified in transit or the message was not signed with Dan's private key.
 As a result, Thomas cannot rely on the digital signature.